StarHydra/Data-Science-Projects/README.md

 Different tasks are sorted in their respective folder.
 The '.ipynb' file is run on a kaggle environment, '.py' files are run locally.
 ".h5" files are the model while ".weights.h5" files are the model weights.
+The drive link for all the model and the model weights are provided below

+Change the file path of the model when you are running ".py" files based on the path location where the models are saved in your system